axelarnetwork/axelar-xc20-wrapper/README.md

 npm run build
 ```

-To create a local Moonbeam:
+To create a local Moonbeam (on a separate terminal):

 ```
 node scripts/createLocal